 — Nelson Garcia (@9Storytellers) January 14, 2017

 Since the inauguration, Rep. Diana DeGette, D-Denver, and Perlmutter have each held community meetings in Colorado.
-But otherwise, Colorado’s delegation has preferred the easy breathing of Washington, D.C.

 Here’s a list of town hall meetings Colorado congress members have held since the inauguration and have on their schedules.
 We’ll add events as they are announced.